Plastic Surgery vs. Cosmetic Surgery: Know What’s Right For You

 - Body contouring (like liposuction)

-While perhaps somewhat confusingly, plastic surgery covers cosmetic surgery and then some.
-The American Board of Plastic Surgery (ABPS), not to be confused with the American Society of Plastic Surgeons (ASPS), defines it as the “repair, reconstruction, or replacement of physical defects of form or function involving the skin, musculoskeletal system, craniomaxillofacial structures, hand, extremities, breast and trunk, external genitalia or cosmetic enhancement of these areas of the body.”
+What confuses some is that plastic surgery covers cosmetic surgery and more.
+The American Board of Plastic Surgery (ABPS), not to be confused with the American Society of Plastic Surgeons (ASPS), defines plastic surgery as the “repair, reconstruction, or replacement of physical defects of form or function involving the skin, musculoskeletal system, craniomaxillofacial structures, hand, extremities, breast and trunk, external genitalia or cosmetic enhancement of these areas of the body.”

-In other words, plastic surgery seeks to improve appearance as well as function.
+In other words, plastic surgery seeks to improve both appearance and function.
 It’s not only about creating your dream nose, it’s also about repairing your nose after a serious accident.
 In this way, plastic surgery is an overarching term that covers both cosmetic and reconstructive surgery.
 Some plastic surgery procedures that don’t fall under the purview of cosmetic surgery include:

 - Hand surgery